 Unlike their much larger English cousins, the African Pygmy Hedgehog (or pet hedgehog) is rather small in size, with the average adult weighing between 1/2 and 1 1/4 pounds and are 5 to 8 inches long - about the size of a Guinea Pig.
 There are a few rare adults that will grow to as much as 1 3/4 to 2 pounds (without being fat) while others are as little as 6 or 7 ounces.
 Breeders are now concentrating on these differences so that someday, we will have a choice between two different sizes of hedgehogs.

 They have a quiet, gentle, disposition that makes them a true delight to own and hold.
-Each has a distinct personality and will bond to its owner for life.
-(We are assuming you purchased a socialized pet).
+Each has a distinct personality.
 They are surprisingly intelligent, fun to play with and are easily entertained.
 They love to play with tunnels, mazes and specially designed hedgehog wheels.
 Even something as simple as a toilet paper tube will make a good toy, as they love to stick their heads in them and run about the floor.
-Despite their solitary nature, they can become very affectionate with their owners and will even enjoying watching TV with you or just snuggling in your lap.
+Despite their solitary nature, they can become very affectionate with their owners (though this is not guaranteed) and will even enjoying watching TV with you or just snuggling in your lap.

-Hedgehogs truly are a low maintenance pet.
-Your pet hedgehog should be kept indoors at normal room temperature (65 to 80oF); it can be fed a good quality dry cat food or a specially formulated hedgehog food; they don't bark, although when happy, some will emit a quiet purr; they do not climb curtains or chew on furniture; and, they do not ask to be taken out for a walk.
+Your pet hedgehog should be kept indoors in a large enclosure, which typically should be heated (73 to 80F).
+It can be fed a good quality dry cat or dog food; they don't bark, although when happy, some will emit a quiet purr; they do not climb curtains or chew on furniture; and, they do not ask to be taken out for a walk.
 All that your pet asks for is to be fed and watered, loved and appreciated.

 Besides simply being enjoyed as pets, there is also an active hobby.